evelyn-2022/CSNotes/FrontEnd/JavaScript/Asynchronous.md

 );
 ```

+The code above will give us a response object, which contains data as ReadableStream in body.
 In order to look at the data, we need to call the `json` method.
 But the `json` method itself is also an asynchronous function, and will also return a new promise.
 So we need to return it and call another `then` method.

 ```javascript
 const request = fetch("https://restcountries.com/v3.1/name/united")